skorodumina/twopeg/README.md

 1) As a cin stream from a certain input file.
 To use this option run as "./twopeg_bos.exe < inp1" (or "./twopeg < inp1"), where inp1 is in the same directory and contains input parameters with comments.

 2) The command line input is also supported.
 For this option all input parameters are automatically taken from "data/inp_cmd_line".
-The EG should then be run as "./twopeg a", where "a" is any charachter.
-The following command line options are avaliable:
+The EG then can be run as "./twopeg a", where "a" is any charachter.
+The following command line options are also avaliable:

 "--trig <value>" resets the number of events to the specified value,